AsyncDisplayKit/Documentation/docs/_docs/containers-astablenode.md

 It is recommended that you use the node block version of these methods so that your collection node will be able to prepare and display all of its cells concurrently.
 This means that all subnode initialization methods can be run in the background.
 Make sure to keep 'em thread safe.
 </div>

-These two methods, need to return either an <a href = "cell-node.html">ASCellNode</a> or an `ASCellNodeBlock`.
-An ASCellNodeBlock is a block that creates a ASCellNode which can be run on a background thread.
-Note that ASCellNodes are used by ASTableNode, ASCollectionNode and ASPagerNode.
+These two methods, need to return either an <a href = "cell-node.html">`ASCellNode`</a> or an `ASCellNodeBlock`.
+An `ASCellNodeBlock` is a block that creates a `ASCellNode` which can be run on a background thread.
+Note that `ASCellNodes` are used by `ASTableNode`, `ASCollectionNode` and `ASPagerNode`.

 Note that neither of these methods require a reuse mechanism.

 ### Replacing UITableViewController with ASViewController

-AsyncDisplayKit does not offer an equivalent to UITableViewController.
-Instead, use an ASViewController initialized with an ASTableNode.
+AsyncDisplayKit does not offer an equivalent to `UITableViewController`.
+Instead, use an `ASViewController` initialized with an `ASTableNode`.

-Consider, again, the ASViewController subclass - PhotoFeedNodeController - from the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a> that uses a table node as its managed node.
+Consider, again, the `ASViewController` subclass - PhotoFeedNodeController - from the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">`ASDKgram sample app`</a> that uses a table node as its managed node.

 An `ASTableNode` is assigned to be managed by an `ASViewController` in its `-initWithNode:` designated initializer method.